rkapl123/DBAddin/docs/DBFuncs.md

 ### Known Issues / Limitations

-*   DBMakeControl

-*   Listbox control selection shifts uncontrolled upwards when using mouse.
-This only occurs when the DBMakeControl is either dependent on calculation results that are themselves dependent on the control's target cell (kind of "circular dependency") or if there is a dependent DBListfetch in the same sheet with extendDataArea != 0\.
-In this case Excel somehow always sets other cells to "dirty" status, thus enforcing a recalculation of the DBMakeControl.
-The workaround is to either use up/down keys after the initial click for precise selecting or place the DBMakeControl function in a different sheet than the DBListFetch's target area.

-*   Listbox control selection is not visibly retained during refresh (context menu resfresh data or full calc (Ctrl-Alt-F9)), i.e. the data target is kept, but the entry's highlighting is gone.
-This is the case when the control is placed on the same sheet as the DBMakeControl function.
-Workaround: put DBMakeControl in a different sheet than the control itself.

 *   All DB getting functions (DBListfetch, DBRowFetch, etc....)

 *   A fundamental restriction for these function is that they should only exist alone in a cell with no other DB getters.
 This is needed because linking the functions with their cell targets is done via a hidden name in the function cell (created on first invocation)